Babitha23/data-engineering-portfolio/01-azure-databricks-end-to-end-platform/docs/DATA_DICTIONARY.md

 | `fact_energy_prices` | `price_value`, `unit` | `dim_time`, `dim_sector`, `dim_energy_type`, `dim_region` | From ET 5.1, ET 5.2 |
 | `fact_energy_production` | `production_amount`, `unit` | `dim_time`, `dim_energy_type`, `dim_region` | From Historical Electricity & ET 1.1 |
 | `fact_energy_supply_trade` | `supply_amount`, `trade_amount`, `unit` | `dim_time`, `dim_energy_type`, `dim_region` | From ET 4.1, normalized for Gold layer |

+### Grain Definition

+All fact tables are designed at a monthly grain unless otherwise stated.
+Annual datasets are aligned to year-level granularity and mapped to the corresponding time dimension attributes.

+---

+## 6. Data Lineage (High-Level)

+Source datasets are ingested into the Bronze layer in raw form.
+All cleansing, validation, and normalization occur in the Silver layer.
+Only conformed, analytics-ready tables are exposed in the Gold layer for downstream consumption via Synapse Serverless and Power BI.

 ---